 We started preparing a new Local Plan in autumn 2019.

 Timetable for preparing the Plan

 The Local Development Scheme (LDS) sets out our anticipated timetable for preparing a new Local Plan and associated local planning policy documents.
-There are a number of stages involved and we expect the process to take about three years.
 Progress will be reported each year through our Annual Monitoring Report.
-Cabinet approved the latest LDS in September 2021.
+Cabinet approved the last LDS in March 2022.